Module 1: Introduction to OpenShift 4.19/4.20/4.21

 • Module 1 (Current): Platform architecture, installation methods, and workshop structure

-• Module 2: Simplified infrastructure preparation (no bootstrap node required)
+• Module 2: Simplified infrastructure preparation

 Installation Phase (Choose Your Path)